SolidWorks 2013 SP3 Release Notes

 Functionality

-eDrawings® on Apple® Mobile Devices
+eDrawings on Android® Mobile Devices

 Compatibility with SolidWorks Enterprise PDM Products